pemcg/manageiq-automation-howto-guide/chapter12/state_machines.md

 The Schema columns for a State Machine are the same as in any other Class Schema, but we use more of them.

 #### Value (Instance)/Default Value (Schema)
-As in any other Class Schema, this is a Relationship to an _Instance_ to be run to perform the main processing of the State/Stage.
+As in any other Class Schema, this is a Relationship to an _Instance_ to be run to perform the main processing of the State.

 #### On Entry
 We can optionally define an **On Entry** _Method_ to be run before the "main" method (the **Value** entry) is run.
 We can use this to setup or test for pre-conditions to the State, for example if the "main" Method adds a tag to an object, the **On Entry** method might check that the category and tag exist.